arminms/ranx/README.md

 ## Ranx utility

 Ranx library also comes with a command-line random number generator.
-Check the [ranx utility page](src/README.md).
+Check the [Ranx utility page](src/README.md).